Muradmustafayev-03/Weather-Forecast/README.md

 # Weather-Forecast
-A simple ML programm, that forecasts the weather in Basel
+A simple ML programm, that forecasts the weather for the next day, basing on the data of the previous days in Basel

 Uses scikit-learn library along with pandas.